GaryGaoYao/EPC-Net/weights/readme.txt

 The trained model weights are not included in this repository.

-To request access, please visit the Zenodo record below and follow the access instructions:
+To request access, please fill and sign the apply form.

-Zenodo: [LINK TO BE UPDATED]

 After approval, download the model files and place them directly in this folder: